Skip to content

 Anti-Patterns: What NOT to Do

-These are the most common mistakes that cost candidates points, compiled from CTA coaches and judges.
+The mistakes below cost candidates the most points, based on feedback from CTA coaches and judges.

 Anti-PatternWhy It FailsWhat to Do Instead